“I love Nia. It’s a total mind-body-spirit celebration”

 Nia 5 Stages is an integrative movement practice based on the five developmental movement stages humans experience from the embryo to walking.
-Practiced with awareness, these stages have the power to facilitate optimal alignment, improved function and comfort in the body.
-As a practice, Nia 5 Stages supports your body holistically to sustain mobility, flexibility, strength, agility and stability.
+Practiced with awareness, these stages have the power to facilitate optimal alignment, improved function, and comfort in the body.
+As a practice, Nia 5 Stages supports your body holistically to sustain mobility, flexibility, strength, agility, and stability.

 Body-Mind Psychotherapy (BMP)

+Body-Mind Psychotherapy (BMP) is a somatic-cognitive approach to psychotherapy developed by Susan Aposhyan which is uniquely focused on physiology, neuroscience, and early motor development.
 BMP offers a unique perspective on body-mind integration, somatic psychology, body psychotherapy, and psychotherapy in general.

 When BMP is practiced in the therapeutic session clients experience an increase in body awareness through movement and breathing techniques and non-verbal communication.